duckietown/duckietown-cslam/DISCUSSION_README.md

 - Apriltags3 debugging
 - We should start with performance testing ASAP
 - [for Aleks] HW exercises platform now urgent!!!
+- We need CAD models of MegaBots, old and new watchtowers to get transforms to their baselink from cameras/mounted tags
+- It would also be good to have CAD models for watchtowes for better visualization (low priority)
+- Existing framework/example of web interface for controlling watchtowers
+- Distance measurement laser to validate measurements of apriltags (they should be probably approximately correct but its good to verify)
+- Andrea said something about having local bag files (which are split every 5 mins) in the meeting on Wed.
+Is there any existing code to manage that as well as to auto retreive those from the duckiebots/watchtowers.
+Although I don't trust bag files after the sys-id assignment, maybe compressed image bags are better?
+If we can have proper frequency on bag files locally recorded, we can merge them and that will definitely give better results than running the graph optimizer online.
+Possible issue: Time on all watchtowers/duckiebots should be in perfect sync.
+This sync can cause problems while doing graph optimization online as well.
 ## Topics to handle
 ### Accuracy criterions
 **Goals**: